Discussing Torah can be divisive (though it shouldn’t be!)

 Are we free from the curses as followers of Messiah?

 Today, there are many who may say, “Lord, Lord . . .” but do they really know Him?

 If we have genuinely repented, and if we embrace the entirety of His Word, those curses will not fall upon us.
 We are free from the curse of the law because our Messiah became a curse for us when He died on the cross for our sins:

 We are beyond blessed to live in a time when we can connect with other believers so easily and evaluate our posture on positions that the church has taken over the years.
-More and more followers of Messiah Yeshua (Jesus) are learning about the Biblical lifestyle found in Torah and it is an exciting time to be a part of as more and more people take Scripture more seriously!
+More and more followers of Messiah Yeshua (Jesus) are learning about the Biblical lifestyle found in the wholeness of God’s Word and it is an exciting time to be a part of as more and more people take Scripture more seriously!